refinery/refinerycms-search/readme.md

 ## Searching in plugins

-The default installation will search in Pages and NewsItems.
-If you wish to find results in other plugins you have created or installed, you'll need to modify the SearchEngine model.
-On line 14, you'll find an array of models to search:
+The default installation will search in Pages.
+If you wish to find results in other plugins you have created or installed, you can specify these in 'config/settings.rb' like so:

-    [Page, NewsItem].each do |model|
+    Refinery.searchable_models = [Page]

 Simply add any additional models you wish to search to this array.
 For example, if you have the [portfolio plugin](http://github.com/resolve/refinerycms-portfolio) installed:

-    [Page, NewsItem, PortfolioEntry].each do |model|
+    Refinery.searchable_models = [Page, PortfolioEntry]

 Any model you wish to search will need to be indexed using acts as indexed.
 To add indexing, simple add